christear/christear.github.io/index.md

 {% capture text %}

-We are currently recruiting to build our team.
-We are looking for people at all levels, and very keen to have diverse expertise and perspectives.
+We are continuously seeking self-motivated students and postdoctoral researchers to join our group.
+MBZUAI offers highly competitive, tax-free compensation and an outstanding research environment.

 {%
   include button.html